Patricia Routledge Death, Age, Ethnicity, Height, Family, Husband

 Patricia Routledge Nationality | Ethnicity

-What ethnicity is She? she belongs to the white ethnicity/heritage, Patricia was born and raised in Tranmere, United Kingdom, and she holds British nationality.
+What ethnicity is She?
+She belongs to the white ethnicity/heritage, Patricia was born and raised in Tranmere, United Kingdom, and she holds British nationality.

 Patricia Routledge Height